jbeezley/Geojs-source/README.md

 GeoJS is released with a broad range of unit tests ensuring not only that changes do not break API calls, but that rendering style and behavior stay consistent as well.
 There are several unit test frameworks from Jasmine[^Jasmine] tests run with PhantomJS[^PhantomJS] to end-to-end multi-browser tests run with [^Selenium].

-## Future

-*Maybe selection api, 2.5D, any other crazy plans for the future*
+The tests frameworks allow the developers to add new tests easily, often just by adding a jasmine spec in a new file.
+Each test is automatically integrated into the build and dashboard all with code coverage reporting builtin.
+The master branch is run nightly on dashboard machines reporting to CDash[^cdash].
+Continuous integration testing is performed for every push using Travis-CI[^travis], whose results are also summarized by CDash.

 # Applications